Measles resurgence in the United States: 2019 Michigan outbreak

-California

-The CDC tracks the rate of vaccination at kindergartens.
-While statewide, California has a 97 percent vaccination rate for kindergarteners, some schools, particularly in the Bay Area, have vaccination rates below 50%.
-In 2018, the Santa Cruz Waldorf School in Santa Cruz had a vaccination rate of 33 percent.
-In 2014, Berkeley Rose School, a Waldorf school in Alameda County, had a vaccination rate of 13 percent.
-In 2016, California eliminated "philosophical objections" as a reason for parents to refuse to vaccinate their children.
-Following this, the vaccination rate at Berkeley Rose increased to 57 percent.

-During the Disneyland measles outbreak, in 2015, a person infected with measles exposed others while visiting Disneyland.
-This led to the infection of 131 California residents, as well as people in six other states, Canada, and Mexico.
-Following this outbreak, California changed its vaccination laws to only allow vaccination exemptions for those with medical conditions.

-From January to April 2019, 21 cases of measles were reported in California.
-The CDC published a summary of one outbreak caused by an unvaccinated teenager traveling to England.

-During the 2019 resurgence that April, two California universities, Cal State Los Angeles and University of California, Los Angeles, had to quarantine over 300 students and faculty to prevent the spread of measles after persons now known to have measles used public buildings.

-Florida
+2024 Florida outbreak

 A measles outbreak in Florida began in February 2024, at Manatee Bay Elementary School in Broward County.
 The State Surgeon General of Florida, Joseph Ladapo, addressed a letter to parents amid the outbreak, acknowledging the "normal" recommendation that unvaccinated children stay home, but stating his department was "deferring to parents or guardians to make decisions about school attendance."
 Ladapo's advice contradicts CDC guidance, which suggests that anyone not previously infected with measles or immunized against the disease observe a 21-day quarantine.
 On March 8, the Broward public school district declared the outbreak had ended on March 7.

 Katelyn Jetelina and Kristen Panthagani referred to Ladapo's advice that children without immunization to measles could continue attending school after exposure as "unprecedented and dangerous".
 Leana Wen characterized Ladapo's decision as "outrageous" due to the danger posed by measles.